-If the people's court finds that a hearing is required, the litigants may be required to define the focus of the dispute through the exchange of evidence.
 The date of the exchange of evidence shall be the date on which the duration for the presentation of evidence expires.
 The timing of the evidence exchange may be agreed upon by the parties through negotiation, subject to the approval of the people's court, or may be determined by the people's court.
-After the receipt of the evidence submitted by the other party, if there is any rebuttal evidence to be submitted, the people's court shall arrange for another exchange of evidence.
+After receipt of the evidence submitted by the other party, if there is any rebuttal evidence to be submitted, the people's court shall arrange for another exchange of evidence.
+In practice, the exchange of evidence is conducted at most two times before the trial.